jblasch/ECE428___K-L_Tool/README.md

 Dates: Sep-Dec 2015<br><br>
 Overview:<br>
 <ul>
-Software programming project to implement the Kernighan-Lin algorithm on files with nodes and edges that represent integrated circuits and their interconnects.<br><br>
+Software programming project to implement the Kernighan-Lin algorithm on files with nodes and edges that represent integrated circuits and their interconnects.
+The K-L algorithm is heuristic, so it will not find the best solution. <br><br>
 </ul>
 Input file format:</b><br><br>
 <ul>